hbahuguna/testradius/ARCHITECTURE.md

 # Architecture

-TestSquad v2 is a test impact analysis (TIA) platform that determines exactly which tests a code change affects.
+TestRadius is a test impact analysis (TIA) platform that determines exactly which tests a code change affects.
 Instead of running every test on every PR, it maps code symbols to tests in a Neo4j knowledge graph and uses LLM-based scoring to select only the impacted tests.

 ---